Vignesh Krishnan, Ngawang Lhakey and Isha Thakur

 Learnings from ASER 2021

 The possibility of following the basic learning level of cohorts on a nationwide scale as they move through the education system for a broad range of children starting as early as age five amongst others such as important trends in school enrollment is made available to India only via ASER’s cross-sectional data trends from every year.
 Considering the catastrophic effects wrought on by COVID-19 and its induced-school closures on children’s learning, the results of the last ASER (2021), conducted in September-October 2021, addresses the need for large-scale representative data.
-The survey completed by 76,706 households and 7,299 head teachers and teachers leaves one with questions reflective of our education system’s capability in handling the widening learning crisis as schools reopen after COVID and children come back with large learning deficits.
+The phone survey completed by 76,706 households and 7,299 head teachers and teachers leaves one with questions reflective of our education system’s capability in handling the widening learning crisis as schools reopen after COVID and children come back with large learning deficits.

 This is most notably highlighted in the shift observed in the enrollment pattern.
-The proportion of government school enrollment, across the board (age, grades, gender) soared to 70.3% accompanied by a fall in private school enrollment (25%).
+The proportion of government school enrollment, across the board (age, grades, gender) soared to 70.3% accompanied by a fall in private school enrollment (24.4%).
 Especially after a period of prolonged school closure, this shift, marked with the influx of students, brings along problems and questions whether government schools and teachers are equipped enough to deal with the returning children’s large learning deficits and more broadly the learning crisis.
 Close to 75% of school teachers in reopened schools surveyed report following the curriculum of the current class and a high proportion of 92% of enrolled children across both government and private schools have textbooks for their current grade.
 Such an approach of following the curriculum will only exacerbate the problem, allowing for more children to fall behind and not surprisingly, a majority of children were reported to be having trouble catching up with the curriculum (65.4%).
 Supporting the ineptness of the school system is the large and growing tuition sector.
-The prevalence of paid tuition classes has increased across all the states and while the economic difficulties have driven the shift to government schools, parents are still willing to pay the money to have access to tuition classes.
+The prevalence of paid tuition classes has increased across all the states, except Kerala, and while the economic difficulties have driven the shift to government schools, parents are still willing to pay the money to have access to tuition classes.